eclipse-sumo/sumo/docs/web/docs/Networks/SUMO_Road_Networks.md

 When the network was built with internal edges, each connection will typically correspond to exactly one internal lane.
 If there are multiple connections that have the same pair of `from` and `to` edges, then the internal lanes for these edges will be part of the same internal edge.
 On connections marked as *straight* (`dir="s"`), lane changing on internal lanes is permitted.

 A special case are so called [internal junctions](#internal_junctions).
 These mark places where vehicles wait within an intersection before passing through foe traffic.
-The most common occurence for this are:
+The most common occurrence for this are:

 - left-turning vehicles that yield to oncoming traffic
 - right-turning vehicles that yield to pedestrian crossings